-- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage lot boundary; and - (c) any established native tree species having a height exceeding two (2) metres, or a trunk
+- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property boundary; and - (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.

-Performance outcomes Acceptable outcomes diameter of thirty (30) centimetres are retained within vegetation area.
-AO3.7 Where buildings are setback from a road frontage lot boundary, a landscape planting bed having a minimum depth of one two (2) metres from the lot boundary, is located along all road frontage boundaries (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
-AO3.8 The vegetated area specified in AO3.7 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage lot boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+Where buildings are setback from a road frontage property boundary, a landscape planting bed

+Performance outcomes Acceptable outcomes having a minimum depth of one two (2) metres from the property boundary, is located along all road frontage boundaries (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
+AO3.8 The vegetated area specified in AO3.7 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.